The Tech Pack

 The document should consist of several pages.
 The number of pages depends on the complexity of your garment.
 A basic T-shirt tech pack may only have 4 pages, but a complicated jacket 12 or more.

-Learn the details of how to create a tech pack in the E-Book or in the Member Zone.
+Learn the details of how to create a tech pack in the Membership.

 Mistakes in the tech pack end up being production mistakes…